shuai-xu/flink/docs/dev/connectors/kafka.md

 exactly-once delivery guarantees.

-Besides enabling Flink's checkpointing, you can also choose three different modes of operating chosen by passing appropriate `semantic` parameter to the `FlinkKafkaProducer011`:
+Besides enabling Flink's checkpointing, you can also choose three different modes of operating chosen by passing an appropriate `semantic` parameter to the `FlinkKafkaProducer011`:

  * `Semantic.NONE`: Flink will not guarantee anything.
 Produced records can be lost or they can be duplicated.